 Backlinks from these kinds of pages will only harm your SEO.

-Tip #8: Don’t - Get Involved in Link Exchange
+#8.
+Don’t - Get Involved in Link Exchanges

 Don’t get involved in any kind of link exchange (however indirect), as this falls under the heading ‘link schemes’ in Google's Webmaster Guidelines.